Uyghur American Association: History

 In a 2015 Reuters report, Australia's Refugee Review Tribunal was reported to have reviewed an unnamed Uyghur man's asylum application from September 2011.
 The review cited sworn testimony from UAA President Alim Seytoff that, "there is an extensive network of spies including some Uyghurs, who regularly monitor the activities of Uyghurs throughout the Western world and report on their activities to the PRC (People's Republic of China) authorities."

 On August 16, 2016, the Board of Directors of the UAA voted to separate the UAA from the Uyghur Human Rights Project (UHRP).

 In a 2016 interview with CNN, UAA President Ilshat Hassan said that his family had faced repeated harassment over his activism.

 On October 18, 2019, an exhibition named "A Prison Without Walls — East Turkestan Today", was opened, featuring photographs of re-education camps, the everyday lives of Uighurs and the July 2009 Urumqi riots opened at Taipei's 228 Memorial Museum.
 The exhibition was originally organized by the UAA and the One Voice, One Step initiative and has been presented in 33 cities in 15 countries.
 The exhibition was to run for one month.

 In a 2019 CNN interview, Nury Turkel, former head of the Uyghur American Association and chairman of the Uyghur Human Rights Project, discussing cybersecurity issues encountered by these organizations, reported that the UAA and UHRP, "were constantly attacked.
 Our websites were shut down at times, and I was personally the target of email-based hacking attempts."

+In March 2021, the UAA counter-protested a Washington, D.C.
+Stop Asian Hate rally which was organized in response to pandemic-related physical attacks on Asian-Americans.
+UAA counter-protestors called for a world war to "Wipe Out China!"

+The UAA supports the COVID-19 misinformation theory that China developed COVID-19 as a bioweapon and spread it to the world.

 On 14 February 2022, the UAA and the Religious Action Center of Reform Judaism along with basketball star Enes Kanter Freedom jointly hosted a video event to raise awareness for the plight of Uyghurs in China.

 In December 2022, UAA President Kuzzat Altay visited Israel and implored its government to not turn a blind eye to China's genocide, adding he believed that "no one can understand us better than the Jewish people".

+The UAA opposes the Black Lives Matter movement.